rbaumgar/monitor-demo-app/application-monitoring.md

 This is based on OpenShift 4.5, which at this time is a Technical Preview.
 See [Monitoring your own services | Monitoring | OpenShift Container Platform 4.5](https://docs.openshift.com/container-platform/4.5/monitoring/monitoring-your-own-services.html).

+In OpenShift version 4.6+ it is GA.
+See [Enabling monitoring for user-defined projects](https://docs.openshift.com/container-platform/4.9/monitoring/enabling-monitoring-for-user-defined-projects.html)

-## Enabling Monitoring of Your Own Services
+## Enabling Monitoring of Your Own Services in OpenShift 4.5

 A cluster administrator has to enable the User Workload Monitoring once.